ob1lan/FindingsManager/README.md

 # FindingsManager
 Currently in DRAFT
 # TO DO
-- Implement a Product model (name, version, team, etc.) and link it to the findings + report capabilities
+- Link the product model to the findings + report capabilities + projects
+- Add the same feature as the Findings table to other tables (right-click, double-click, etc.)
 - Add an 'Active engagements' dashboard widget (ongoing projects)
 - Dashboard: last 7 days charts/cards (new findings, fixed findings, etc.)
 - Email to finding's assignee & creator when a finding changes status